Luis Robert Player Props: White Sox vs. Yankees

 Luis Robert At The Plate

-- Among qualified hitters in MLB play, he ranks 47th in batting average, 88th in on-base percentage, and sixth in slugging.
+- He ranks 48th in batting average, 89th in on base percentage, and sixth in slugging among qualifying hitters in baseball.

-- Robert enters this game on a four-game hitting streak.
-In his last outings, he's hitting .278 with one homer.
+- Robert enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .333 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.